 Firefox users are aware how their favorite browser tends to go slow, freeze or crash over a period of time.
-While one can always try and troubleshoot such Firefox Freezing or Crashing issues, if it does not work for you, you may want to consider the reset Firefox settings option, which the bowser offers.
+While one can always try and troubleshoot such Firefox Freezing or Crashing issues, if it does not work for you, you may want to consider the refresh or reset Firefox settings option, which the browser offers.
 Like the reset Internet Explorer feature, the reset Firefox feature too, will reset Firefox settings back to default.

 Reset Firefox settings